Meet Our Community

 Music of Tom Hoffmann – West Coast Jazz USA

-Music of Tom Hoffmann – West Coast Jazz is a nonprofit organization based in Central California that seeks to “present, perform and preserve” the music of late multi-instrumentalist and composer Tom Hoffmann as well as others from the Mariposa music scene.
-By organizing and sponsoring concerts, festivals and other community-based programming, Music of Tom Hoffmann (MTH) provides area residents with musical inspiration and cultural enrichment that resonate far beyond this town of just over 2,000 people.
+Music of Tom Hoffmann – West Coast Jazz (MTH) is a nonprofit organization based in Central California that seeks to “present, perform and preserve” the music of late multi-instrumentalist and composer Tom Hoffmann as well as others from the Mariposa music scene.
+By organizing and sponsoring concerts, festivals and other community-based programming, MTH provides area residents with musical inspiration and cultural enrichment that resonate far beyond this town of just over 2,000 people.

 MTH founder Sharon Hoffmann views International Jazz Day as an opportunity not only to bring world-class entertainment to her fellow citizens, but also to promote community cohesion and economic growth.
 She notes, “Arts can bring a community many benefits, from fostering local pride to creating opportunities for recreation, or even mitigating cultural or racial tensions…[they] can also serve as a powerful economic engine, bringing needed jobs and dollars into communities.
 We strive for these things and more.”

 Inspired by Tom Hoffman’s career as an accomplished music educator, MTH strives to engage with students whenever possible, curating educational workshops and promoting the “collaborative and unifying qualities” of jazz music.
 The organization also uses its programming to raise funds in support of music education, with a focus on opportunities for youth.